-Towering Broadway director and producer Hal Prince dead
+Towering Broadway director and producer Hal Prince has died

 Along the way, he helped create some of Broadway’s most enduring musical hits, first as a producer of such shows as “The Pajama Game,” ”Damn Yankees,” ”West Side Story,” ”A Funny Thing Happened on the Way to the Forum” and “Fiddler on the Roof.”
 He later became a director, overseeing such landmark musicals as “Cabaret,” ”Company,” ”Follies,” ”Sweeney Todd,” ”Evita” and “The Phantom of the Opera.”

-Sir Andrew Lloyd Webber, reached by phone Wednesday, told The Associated Press that it was impossible to overestimate the importance of Prince to musical theater.
+Sir Andrew Lloyd Webber, reached by phone Wednesday, told The Associated Press that it was impossible to overestimate the importance of Prince to the stage.
 “All of modern musical theater owes practically everything to him.”

 Lloyd Webber recalled that, as a young man, he had written the music for the flop “Jeeves” and was feeling low.
 Prince wrote him a letter urging him not to be discouraged.
 The two men later met and Lloyd Webber said he was thinking of next doing a musical about Evita Peron.
 Prince told him to bring it to him first.
 “That was game-changing for me.
 Without that, I often wonder where I would be,” Lloyd Webber said.